rafaelmata357/Data-Science-Udacity/dog breed classifier/README.md

 **Inception V3**

-The model Inception gets the best results with an accuracy of 80.38%, to impreve this model two strategies are used:
+The model Inception gets the best results with an accuracy of 80.38%, to improve this model two strategies are used:

 * Use different hyperparameters: